Google Making Money On Image Search Ads

 Hands down, my favorite part of blogging is seeing people respond to my writing and actually leave comments.
 Whether good or bad, I’m not too picky.
 Comments just give me that warm fuzzy feeling when I realize people actually read what I write, and what’s better, have something to say about it!

 Nowadays though, it’s vital to any blogger’s sanity to set up some kind of comment spam filter or approval process on their blog.
-Comment spam has risen to ridiculous levels (I’ve lost count of how many I’ve gotten on my personal blog) and without the multiple plugins for comment spam made for WordPress, I don’t know what I’d do.
+Comment spam has risen to ridiculous levels (I’ve lost count of how many I’ve gotten on my personal blog) and without the multiple plugins for comment spam made for Wordpress, I don’t know what I’d do.

 After reading a couple of good posts on blog comment etiquette (“The Blogger’s Guide To Comment Etiquette” and “Internetiquette – Anonymous Commenting”), I realized that it’s also important for a blog (especially a company blog) to decide and make known their own personal comment policy.
 The posts I read are older, but still pretty dang relevant today.